A. B. Brown

 Anthony James "A.B."
-Brown (born December 4, 1965) is an American former professional football running back who played for the West Virginia Mountaineers in college and played for the New York Jets in the National Football League (NFL).
-He also played running back for the Salem High School Rams.
+Brown (born December 4, 1965) is an American former professional football player who was a running back for the New York Jets in the National Football League (NFL).
+He played running back for the Salem High School Rams before playing college football for the Pittsburgh Panthers and West Virginia Mountaineers.

 College career

 Brown, a transfer from Big East rival Pittsburgh, was one of the premiere backs for the Mountaineers during their 1988 run to the National Championship, where they lost to the Notre Dame Fighting Irish.
 Brown, along with Undra Johnson and Eugene Napoleon, made up the great depth at running back.
 Brown, whose final game as a Pitt Panther was his 100-yard performance against the Mountaineers, ranks as one of the more memorable backs in West Virginia University.
 In his senior year, Brown led West Virginia with 913 yards on 167 carries.

 After his senior year at West Virginia, Brown entered the 1989 NFL draft.
 Seen by many NFL teams as a highly coveted running back with great potential, Brown was projected as a late first-round to early second-round pick, but in the days before the draft Brown unexpectedly dropped on the draft boards to the eighth-round for unknown reasons.